johndpope/pianogame/trunk/readme.txt

 - CHG: Swapped blue and yellow in the track color order, making blue the new "first" color.
 - CHG: Improved Klavarskribo staff notation.
+- NEW: Combo counter and much improved stats display during play

 Release 0.5.0